saylordotorg/course_hist363/Unit06.md

+---
+layout: default
+title: "HIST363: Global Perspectives on Industrialization"
+course_description: "A detailed study of the history and dynamics of industrialization, with particular emphasis on its global nature and its economic, social, and environmental effects from ancient times to the present."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Imperialism and Industrialization in Asia** <span id="6"></span>
 **The Industrial Revolution came late to East Asia.
 By many accounts,